 Involve your IT and business stakeholders early and often.
 Concrete, up-to-date data will make it easier to get buy-in when you propose a targeted solution.

-Employees, your end-users, who will be directly affected by any changes to the IT estate – should also be looped into the project.
-They may not be the decision-makers, but it’s still important to give them a chance to voice their opinions and understand the planned changes.
+Employees, your end-users, and whomever else will be directly affected by any changes to the IT estate—should also be looped into the project.
+They may not be the decision-makers, but it’s still important to ensure they understand the planned changes and what to expect.

 Timelines

 Any new IT system should be adopted gradually, with a pre-determined timeline based on target KPIs.
-Not only will this give you a chance to catch issues before they metastasize, but it also will help end users adapt to new workflows and differences in UI/UX.
+Not only will this give you a chance to catch issues before they cause problems on a larger scale, but it also will help end users adapt to new workflows and differences in UI/UX.
 If your organization is anticipating a particularly busy or difficult time in the future, try to give yourself enough time to get the kinks worked out well in advance.

 Roles and documentation